Virtual-Coffee/VC-Community-Docs/coffees/topic-suggestions.md

 - Long-term impacts of attending?
 - What's the difference between in-person and virtual events?
 - What have made/could make the best ones?

+### Project-Induced Anxiety
+- How do you deal with anxiety caused by a project?
+- How do you communicate your anxiety to your supervisors
+- What do you do when dealing with the project interferes with team progress?
+- How do you problem solve when the whole team recognizes that the codebase is a challenging mess?